cppctamber/evegr2tojson/README.md

 # .about
-A command line tool for converting eve online gr2 files to json.
+- `evegr2tojson.exe` - A command line tool for converting eve online gr2 files to json.
+- `blender_gr2_loader.py` - A blender 5.0 plugin for loading `.gr2` and `.gr2_json` file.
+(Animations are loaded as actions, and very janky atm)

 # .usage (windows)
 `evegr2tojson.exe <src> <dest>`